ParadropLabs/cloud-edge-hybrid-app-demo/README.md

 There are three pages to this demo.

-The first, the landing page, represents the view that an application (third party application) presents to a paradrop user.
-This view is on the application's app-- a web page in this case.
-The only link on the page, the "redirect to Paradrop" link, sends the user to the authorization page where they can accept or deny the application's request.
+The first, the landing page, represents the view that an application (third-party application) presents to a paradrop user.
+The only link on the page, the "Request access to ParaDrop" link, sends the user to the authorization page where they can accept or deny the application's request.

 If accepted the user is redirected to the second page of this demo.
 The only link on this page requests a list of all the user's routers from the paradrop service.